The Galápagos Islands

 Yellow Fever: Certification of yellow fever vaccination is not required unless you are entering Ecuador from a country where yellow fever is present (check with your local public health agency or the Centers for Disease Control for this list); if you are entering Ecuador from the US, this is not required.
 The CDC, however, is currently recommending yellow fever vaccination for travelers to Ecuador who plan to be outside of urban areas.

-Malaria: The Centers for Disease Control and Prevention do not recommend a malarial prophylaxis for the areas we will be visiting, as there have been no recent cases of the disease.
-You may want to consider following the CDC’s precautions if visiting the Amazonian region of Ecuador before or after the cruise; please remember that many anti-malarial drugs must be initiated one or more weeks before the period of exposure and continued for several weeks after it concludes; there are some potential side effects to consider.
+Malaria: The Centers for Disease Control and Prevention does not recommend malaria prophylaxis for the areas we will be visiting, as there have been no recent cases of the disease.
+You may want to consider following the CDC’s precautions if visiting the Amazonian region of Ecuador before or after the cruise; please remember that many anti-malarial drugs must be initiated one or more weeks before the period of exposure and continued for several weeks after it concludes.
+There are some potential side effects to consider.

-Elevation: Quito sits at about 9,000 feet.
+Elevation: Quito is located at an elevation of about 9,000 feet.
 Although most people are unaffected by this short exposure, those with a history of altitude problems should discuss this with their physician.
 Some participants use the diuretic drug Diamox (acetazolamide) to lessen the possibility of altitude sickness.

 Miscellaneous: Gastrointestinal problems are always a possibility in Ecuador; you may want to bring Immodium or some other reliable anti-diarrhea medication.
 Finally, you may wish to bring a broad-spectrum antibiotic in case of stubborn bacterial infections.
-We avoid tap water and bottled water will always readily available
+We avoid tap water, and bottled water will always be readily available

 Insects are generally not a problem.
 Ticks are very occasionally encountered in the Galápagos.
 We recommend using insect repellents with a high concentration of DEET.
 Newer products containing tick- and chigger-repelling chemicals are particularly effective.
 Camping supply stores sell such a product containing permethrin 0.5%, which can be applied directly to your clothing.
 This non-staining, odorless chemical is nontoxic to humans and protective on clothing through several launderings.

-CLIMATE: Quito has been called the city of eternal spring, and the climate there is crisp and cool with chilly nights and pleasantly warm days.
+CLIMATE: Quito has been called the city of eternal spring, and the climate is often cool with chilly nights and pleasantly warm days.
 Rain is possible, but sunburn is more likely.

 ACCOMMODATION: All of our accommodations on this tour have private bathroom facilities and electricity; all are clean and comfortable.
 Please give us a call if you have specific questions about the accommodations on the tour.
 To review our cruise vessel, the Nemo III, please see here.